felixlu/awesome-stars/topics.md

 ## chatbot

+- [Tencent/WeKnora](https://github.com/Tencent/WeKnora) - LLM-powered framework for deep document understanding, semantic retrieval, and context-aware answers using RAG paradigm.
 - [codexu/note-gen](https://github.com/codexu/note-gen) - A cross-platform Markdown AI note-taking software.
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Build AI Agents, Visually
 - [78/xiaozhi-esp32](https://github.com/78/xiaozhi-esp32) - An MCP-based chatbot | 一个基于MCP的聊天机器人
 - [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications. -- bolt.new -- Help Center: https://support.bolt.new/ -- Community Support: https://discord.com/invite/stackblitz
-- [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [casibase/casibase](https://github.com/casibase/casibase) - ⚡️AI Cloud OS: Open-source enterprise-level AI knowledge base and MCP (model-context-protocol)/A2A (agent-to-agent) management platform with admin UI, user management and Single-Sign-On⚡️, supports Ch
 - [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.